 Medicare Supplement Plans (Medigap)

-Unfortunately, Original Medicare doesn’t cover all the costs of your medical treatments.
-In 2021 Medicare Part A has a per occurrence deductible of $1484.
-Part B has an annual deductible of $203.
+Unfortunately, Original Medicare doesn’t cover all of the costs for your medical treatments.
+In 2021, Medicare Part A has a per occurrence deductible of $1,484, and Medicare Part B has an annual deductible of $203.
 Medicare Part B also has a 20% coinsurance for medically necessary procedures that you as the Medicare beneficiary are responsible for.